dshe/MinimalContainer/README.md

 - one C# 6.0 source file with no dependencies
 - portable class library (PCL) compatibility: at least Windows Universal 10, .Net Framework 4.6, ASP.NET Core 5
 - supports constructor dependency injection (selects the public or internal constructor with the most arguments)
-- supports automatic or explicit type registration
+- supports automatic and/or explicit type registration
 - supports transient and singleton (container) lifestyles
 - supports enumerables and closed generics
 - detects captive and recursive dependencies
+- fluent interface
 - tested
 - fast